 CUDA Platform:

 In this study, I chose CUDA by NVIDIA as the platform for GPU computing.
-As a minimal extension of C and C++, CUDA works well with the existing system and it has been applied to create scalable parallel programs in some similar disciplines such as computational chemistry.
-There are three key abstractions in CUDA platform: a hierarchy of thread groups, shared memories, and barrier synchronization.
+As a minimal extension of C and C++, CUDA works well with the existing system and it has been applied to create scalable parallel programs in similar disciplines such as computational chemistry.
+There are three key abstractions in the CUDA platform: a hierarchy of thread groups, shared memories, and barrier synchronization.
 Together, those three abstractions create a parallel structure to C/C++ code.
 This structure allows coarse-grained parallelism on the high level and more fine-grained parallelism on lower levels.
-It is a perfect candidate for executing simulations in a biological regulatory network since the three levels of parallelism within CUDA platform correspond well to a large computational model.
+It is a perfect candidate for executing simulations in a biological regulatory network since the structure within the CUDA platform corresponds well to a large computational model.
 In particular, CUDA platform is organized as grids of blocks where each block contains a set of parallel threads, the lowest level of parallelism in the system.
-The set of threads in a block cooperates well with barrier synchronization and shared access to a memory space private to the block, and thus each tread is analogous to a cell inside one single simulation since cells are simulated in parallel to each other but the set of all cells in a simulation are connected and need to share common memory.
+The set of threads in a block cooperates well with barrier synchronization and shared access to a memory space private to the block.
+Each thread is analogous to a cell inside one single simulation since cells are simulated in parallel to each other and the set of all cells in a simulation are connected and need to share common memory.
 On a higher level, parameter estimation contains a set of simulations that are not related to each other and can execute in parallel, exactly corresponding to a gird of independent block that can be executed independently.

 First Attempt

 Conversion of the original system to GPU started with simulation of all six mutants in parallel for one parameter set.
-Under this scheme, the system is broken into three major parts.
-All inputting parameters, creating new data structures and copying original code to new copies are executed in the original order for each of the mutants, and a for loop is added to iterate and setup for all six mutants before the system moves to the next phase.
-Next, the system transfers all the data necessary for simulation (particularly data needed by protein synthesis, dimer synthesis and mRNA synthesis) to GPU at once and start one block on GPU for simulating each of the six mutants.
-During simulation of a single time step, the system transfers only relatively small amount of data between CPU and GPU for purposes such as splitting and updating rates and copying results from baby_cl to cl.
+Under this scheme, the system is broken into three major parts: All inputting parameters, creating new data structures, and copying original code to new copies are executed in the original order for each of the mutants.
+A for loop is added to iterate and setup all six mutants before the system moves to the next phase.
+Next, the system transfers all the data necessary for simulation (particularly data needed by protein synthesis, dimer synthesis and mRNA synthesis) to GPU instantaneously and the system starts one block on GPU for simulating each of the six mutants.
+During simulation of a single time step, the system transfers relatively small portions of data between CPU and GPU for the purposes of splitting and updating rates and copying results from baby_cl to cl.
 This part of the program is executed in parallel on GPU.
 After all simulations of this time step have completed on GPU, the system then copy all results back to CPU.
-The same process repeats for all time steps and, once simulation of all time steps is complete, the system starts to perform feature extraction and testing for all the mutants.
-Similar to the first phase, all processes in the last phase are also executed in the same order as they were originally except there is a new for loop over six mutants.
+The same process repeats for all time steps, and once simulation of all time steps is complete, the system starts to perform feature extraction and testing for all mutants.
+Similar to the first phase, all processes in the last phase are executed in the same order as they were originally, except there is a new for loop over six mutants.

 The major difficulty in this part of the project is minimizing data transfer between CPU and GPU.
-Since rates of reaction, concentration level of genes, mRNA and protein all need to be updated and stored for every time.
-Large amount of data transfer may likely be inefficient enough to dismiss the benefit of incorporating GPU computing into the system.
+Since rates of reaction, concentration level of genes, mRNA, and protein all need to be updated and stored at each occurence.
+Large amounts of data transfer may likely be inefficient to dismiss the benefit of incorporating GPU computing into the system.
+GPU might have to constantly wait until all data transfer is completed and thus its computation power is far from being fully utilized.
 Therefore, I applied several methods to prevent this to be the bottleneck of the heterogeneous computing system.

 Improved Version: